Nov 05, 2017

 The Day of Action was filled with hope for the future as global warming looms.
 Different weather patterns are drying up our land leaving growing vulnerability to wildfires and threatening family farms.
 The Clean Energy Jobs program looks to invest hundreds of millions of dollars to create new jobs in clean energy, infrastructure, and forest and land management that will reduce the impacts of climate change.

 Last summer, lawmakers created SB 1070, the legislative framework that is the Clean Energy Jobs bill today.
 The proposed program would price pollution from around 100 of the largest emitters in the state.
-Proceeds collected, to the tune of $700 million a year, will be reinvested in our communities, especially the most vulnerable to climate change and struggling economically.
+Proceeds collected, hundreds of millions of dollars per a year, will be reinvested in our communities, especially the most vulnerable to climate change and struggling economically.

 Oregon has already shown the great potential of innovative jobs.
 Investment in renewable electricity alone in our state, like solar and wind, has directly created 5,300 jobs and indirectly supports thousands of additional jobs.
 And there’s so much more to clean energy than just renewables.
 Overall, more than 48,000 Oregonians work in the clean and green economy and they produce $7 billion in goods and services.
 Imagine what major new investment could do!